-Since that moment I’ve bought dozens of domain names for my businesses, products and startups.
+It was 2007 when I bought my first domain name on the internet.
+Since then, I’ve bought dozens of domain names for my businesses, products and startups.
 Every time I launch a new project (of which there are currently 30+) I need to choose a good domain name for it – a domain name that not only sounds good, but that also goes with the brand I’m trying to create and that customers will find appealing and easy to remember.

-My main takeaway after spending years and literal thousands of dollars buying domain names: there’s no golden rule.
 There’s no one-size-fits-all.
 Every project is different, and creativity is still a big part of the process when choosing a domain name.
 Every once in a while, someone comes up with a play on words that works great as a domain – and there’s no rule or algorithm capable of generating such a thing yet.
-There are, however, a few patterns I’ve spotted through the years that help substantially narrow the options:

-There are a few more interesting patterns I’ve discovered – but to talk about them, first we need to understand what a TLD is.
+There are a few patterns I’ve spotted through the years that help substantially narrow the options.
+To talk about them, first we need to understand what a TLD is.

 What is a Top-Level Domain (TLD)?